Salim Khan: Personal life

-Khan is married to two women.
+Khan has been married twice.
 His first marriage was to Salma Khan (born Sushila Charak), a Hindu, on 18 November 1964.
 Both of Charak's parents were Hindu: while her father, Baldev Singh Charak, hailed from Jammu, her mother was Maharashtrian.
 Khan and Salma have four children together; three sons, Salman, Arbaaz and Sohail, and one daughter, Alvira.
 In 1981, Khan married actress Helen Richardson, a Christian whose father was Anglo-Indian and mother was Burmese.
 Some years later, they adopted a girl named Arpita, daughter of a homeless woman who died on a Mumbai footpath.

 Khan's eldest son, Salman, is one of the most commercially successful actors of Indian cinema.
 His other two sons, Arbaaz and Sohail, are also actors and film producers.
 His elder daughter Alvira is married to former actor and film-maker Atul Agnihotri, while his younger daughter Arpita is married to Aayush Sharma, grandson of Sukh Ram, a former Minister of Himachal Pradesh and long-time member of the Congress party.
 The couple had their first child, a boy, on 30 March 2016.
 His son, Salman Khan, describes him as a big fan of Kazi Nazrul Islam and is said to have read most of his poems.